Klinefelter (XXY) syndrome

 - poor muscle tone

 Sometimes, issues first appear at puberty.
-If you have Klinefelter syndrome, you don’t experience the same rise in testosterone that other males have at puberty.
-You might notice that you have:
+People with Klinefelter syndrome don't experience the same rise in testosterone at puberty as other males.
+This can lead to:

 - a small penis and small testes